 \section{Abstract}

-An important characteristic of temporal graphs is how the directed arrow of time influences their \emph{causal topology}, i.e.~which nodes can possibly influence each other causally via time-respecting paths.
+An important characteristic of temporal graphs is how the directed arrow of time influences their \emph{causal topology}, i.e., which nodes can possibly influence each other causally via time-respecting paths.
 The resulting patterns are often neglected by temporal graph neural networks (TGNNs).
-To formally analyze the expressive power of TGNNs, we lack a generalization of graph isomorphism to temporal graphs that fully captures their causal topology.
-Addressing this gap, we introduce the notion of \emph{consistent event graph isomorphism}, which utilizes a time-unfolded representation of time-respecting paths in temporal graphs.
+To formally analyze the expressive power of TGNNs, we lack a generalization of graph isomorphism to temporal graphs that captures their causal topology.
+Addressing this gap, we introduce \emph{consistent event graph isomorphism}, which utilizes a time-unfolded representation of time-respecting paths in temporal graphs.
 We compare this definition with existing notions of temporal graph isomorphisms.
-We illustrate and highlight the advantages of our approach and develop a temporal generalization of the Weisfeiler-Leman algorithm to heuristically distinguish non-isomorphic temporal graphs.
-Building on this theoretical foundation, we derive a novel message passing scheme for temporal graph neural networks that operates on the event graph representation of temporal graphs.
-An experimental evaluation shows that our approach performs well in a temporal graph classification experiment.
+We highlight the advantages of our approach and develop a temporal generalization of the Weisfeiler-Leman algorithm as a one-sided test to distinguish non-isomorphic temporal graphs.
+Building on this theoretical foundation, we derive a novel message passing scheme for TGNNs that operates on the event graph representation of temporal graphs and experimentally evaluate it in a temporal graph classification setting.